Plawn/Fancy_progressbar/README.md

 	Then you can append multiple bars to the handler :
 	--> bar_handler.append(bar1,bar2) or bar_handler.append([bar1,bar2])

-	when all your bars are ready start the handler :
+	when all your bars are ready, start the handler :
 	--> bar_handler.start()